 Parramatta’s economy gets a million dollar boost every time a major event is held at the new state-of-the-art Bankwest Stadium

 Recent research commissioned by City of Parramatta found that Bankwest Stadium has had a large economic impact on Parramatta in a very short time.

 With seating for 30,000 spectators, the stadium, which opened in April 2019, is a state of the art entertainment centre and hosts concerts, sporting matches and other major events.
 It also hosts a range of community events and activities, business meetings and shows.Bankwest Stadium

 Parramatta CBD Development Timeline

-With $27 billion being invested in the City’s infrastructure and development over the next five years, the demand for corporate office space and residential living is rapidly increasing.
+With $29 billion GRP being invested in the City’s infrastructure and development over the next five years, the demand for corporate office space and residential living is rapidly increasing.